Dear Myspace,

 "Boxer soothes fists with son's wet diapers"

-"Boxers?
+My next thought was along the lines of:"Boxers?
 Why would a kid in diapers wear boxers?"

 I've never claimed to have rational thoughts, you know, and certainly not at three in the morning.
 So I read it.
 Let me be the first to tell you that it's all kinds of wrong.
-Never in a million years would the idea of a Ukrainian boxer using his son's bodily fluids to promote healing have crossed my mind.
+Never in a million years would the idea of a Ukrainian boxer using his son's bodily fluids to promote healing have crossed my mind."Boxers?
+Why would a dog have a fist and wrap it in a diaper?"

 What's even more wrong, however, is why Google decided to flash it in my Gmail.
 It's not like I spend my days writing emails on baby wee and soaked diapers.
 Or boxers.
 Or dogs, even.
 I'm thinking that the whole targeted marketing thing is failing a bit.